BELLAMY ENGLISH COCKER SPANIELS

 How do I get on the Bellamy waiting list?

 If interested in getting on our waiting list for a future puppy, we have to get to know you first to determine that your family will be a good fit for a Bellamy puppy.
-Email us at bellamyecs@outlook.com with your information, location, and what you are looking for.
-If our waiting list is open, we will then send you our questionnaire and go from there.
+We ask that you first submit email us at bellamyecs@outlook.com with your information, location, and what you are looking for and then log onto our website and submit an application found on our “puppies” page which will be available if our waiting list is open.
+We will then contact you and send you more information on the next steps.

 How long is the waiting list?